successible/cleanslate/README.md

 HASURA_GRAPHQL_JWT_SECRET={ "type": "RS256", "audience": "my-firebase-project", "issuer": "https://securetoken.google.com/my-firebase-project", "jwk_url": "https://www.googleapis.com/service_accounts/v1/jwk/securetoken@system.gserviceaccount.com" }
 ```

 - Deploy Hasura on Render.
 Use this [public repo](https://github.com/successible/hasura-for-render).
-Add the Hasura section of the `.env` one by one as environmental variables.
+Add the Hasura section of your `.env` one by one as environmental variables.
 Do not add any of them as a file.
+Make sure Auto-Deploy is enabled.

 - Deploy the React static site on Render.
+Use this [public repo](https://github.com/successible/cleanslate).
 Use `pnpm run build` as the build command.
-Add the React section of the `.env` one by one as environmental variables.
+Add the React section of your `.env` one by one as environmental variables.
 Also include `HASURA_GRAPHQL_ADMIN_SECRET`.
 Do not add any of them as a file.
+Make sure Auto-Deploy is enabled.

 Finally, add the following HTTP headers to the React static site.
 This is required for security.
 Do not forget to replace `mydomain.com` with you own domain!